QuickBooks Blog

 To begin this process, gather all sources of self-employment income, which may include revenue from freelance work, consulting projects, or other contractor activities.
 For the most part, you’ll receive 1099 forms for income you’ll need to pay self-employment tax on.

-An illustration of the most common small business 1099 forms.
+A table with the most common 1099 tax forms.

 The most common 1099 form you’ll receive as a freelancer or independent contractor is the 1099-NEC.
 Businesses send out 1099-NEC forms to contractors they pay more than $600.